DownTheMatrix/Memory-Game/README.md

 This is my first full-fledged web project involving html, css and javascript.
 As such, it lacks structure and it doesn't address code readability and responsiveness in the best possible way.
 That being said, I plan to improve the code as soon as my skills progress.

+##### Code Dependencies

+The app is built without using any framework, and it relies on CSS Grid system and Vanilla JS only.